 How can I file an intellectual property takedown request?

 To request that a collection or item be taken down because you believe that it violates your intellectual property rights, please speak with a member of our Support team at support.opensea.io.
-Note that in the case of copyright infringement, we may forward your complaint/takedown request to the subject of the request (with any PII redacted) and encourage parties to resolve disputes directly.

 Alternatively, you can email your request to [email protected] (preferred) or mail it to our physical address: